tracim/tracim/.github/pull_request_template.md

-*Please indicate here a summary of pull request content or if related issue exist, please indicate issue reference here*
+*Please indicate here a summary of the pull request content.
+If a related issue exists, please indicate issue reference here*

 ## Checkpoints

-The goal of this section is to help code reviewer and merge request author to do required checks on this pull request.
+The goal of this section is to help code reviewers and the merge request author to do the required checks on this pull request.
 Please don't edit this list.
 If one or more of these checkpoints are out of scope, please write below why they are.

-**For code reviewer**
+**For code reviewers**

-- [ ] Code is clear enough
+- [ ] The code is clear enough
-- [ ] If there are FIXME in the code, then there are associated issues and issue is referenced in the FIXME
+- [ ] If there are FIXMEs in the code, then there are associated issues and issue is referenced in the FIXME
-- [ ] If there are TODO, NOTE or HACK in code, date and developer initials are present
+- [ ] If there are TODOs, NOTEs or HACKs in code, the date and the developer initials are present
-- [ ] Automated tests have been written (covering feature or non regression), or *at least* an issue has been created for test implementation
+- [ ] Automated tests have been written (covering the feature or non regression), or *at least* an issue has been created to implement the test

-**For developper**
+**For developers**

 - [ ] Manual tests done to ensure stability on whole application layers, issue expectation follow
-- [ ] Original issue have been updated with a short resume of implemented solution
+- [ ] The original issue has been updated with a short summary of the implemented solution

-**For quality team**
+**For the quality team**

-- [ ] Tested by quality team
+- [ ] Tested by the quality team